-- Membership of the Student Union is 107 € / Academic Year and 53,50 €/one Semester in 2018-2019.
+- Membership of the Student Union is 55 € / Academic Year or 27,5 € / Semester (autumn and spring semester).
 The membership fee of the Student Union is obligatory for degree students but voluntary for exchange students.
 Nevertheless, it is recommended for all because of the excellent benefits.

 Financing your studies

-- Those subject to tuition fees can also apply for a scholarship which covers 100% or 50% of the fee.
+- Those subject to tuition fees can apply for a scholarship which covers 100% or 50% of the fee.